WebGL 02: "Movement and Color"

 }

-The magic here is in timeToNextSpawnerLocationChange - that value is decreased by the amount of time elapsed in a frame, and when that time reaches 0 the spawner is updated and the timer is reset.
+elapsed since the last frame, and when that time reaches 0 the spawner is updated and timer reset.

 timeToNextSpawn -= timeElapsed;